mpilosov/home/content/about.md

 > I make technical realms more accessible to those seeking new possibilities.

-I reduce uncertainty by applying mathematical theory and leveraging the power of storytelling to explain complicated concepts.
+I quantify and reduce uncertainty by applying mathematical theory and leveraging the power of storytelling to explain complicated concepts.

 ## Write code for people, not machines.